ExcelAire

 ExcelAire, LLC is a United States air charter company based at Long Island MacArthur Airport in Ronkonkoma, New York.
-ExcelAire LLC specializes in worldwide jet and helicopter charters, aircraft management, maintenance and aircraft sales.
+It specializes in worldwide jet and helicopter charters, aircraft management, maintenance and aircraft sales.

+Overview

 Founded in 1993 by Bob Sherry, ExcelAire is currently headed by his son Robert Sherry Jr., its president.
-ExcelAire is a division of Hawthorne Global Aviation Services and its headquarters is housed in 200,000 square feet of hangar space at MacArthur Airport.
+ExcelAire is a division of Executive Fliteways and its headquarters is housed in 200,000 square feet of hangar space at MacArthur Airport.

+In 2012, ExcelAire was acquired by Hawthorne Global Aviation Services.
+It was subsequently purchased by Executive Fliteways in 2023.